angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 <row variant="pile">{{!LP}} {{!LED}} {{!EoA}} {{!Consider}} {{!TO}}</row>

 1. Cycle SW, draw the LP and cast it
-1. Cast Brainstorm off of LP and put back X then Ponder
+1. Cast Brainstorm off of LP and put back X then Consider
-1. Cast LED, cycle SW cracking LED for {U}{U}{U} and draw the Ponder
+1. Cast LED, cycle SW cracking LED for {U}{U}{U} and draw the Consider
 1. Cast Consider, put X into the graveyard and draw TO
 1. Cast TO with the remaining mana from LED with zero cards left in your library